giellalt/giellalt.github.io/dicts/nds/StartingNewLanguagePairs.md

 ##  Create the configuration file

-1. In the terminal, move to `neahttadigisanit/src/neahtta/`
+1. In the terminal, move to `neahttadigisanit/neahtta/neahtta/`
 2. Copy `configs/sample.config.yaml.in` to `configs/PROJNAME.yaml.in`
-3. Add the new file to Git.
 4. Open the file in a text editor, and read through the settings.
 There are numerous comments to guide you.
 1. When you are done, check in the changes.

 ##  Adding language names

 1. Open the file `configs/language_names.yaml`
 1. For each language in the project, check the following (there are plenty of comments to guide you):